lukevanin/nasa-photos/README.md

 TODO: Use colour assets.
 TODO: Use replaceable theme for UI.
 TODO: Document API issues: Invalid URLs, documentation and API mismatch for manifest, HTTP URLs.
+TODO: Document use of WrappedURL instead of explicit decoder

 ## Project